wordtreefoundation/books/pseudo_biblical/True Relation of the Holy War - 1806.md

 A NEW EDITION,

-ILLUSTRATED BY THE AUTHOR'S OWN^REFERENCES,
+ILLUSTRATED BY THE AUTHOR'S OWN REFERENCES,

 and embellisher vr..J>t

-SIX BEAUTIFUL ENGRAVING*.
+SIX BEAUTIFUL ENGRAVINGS.
 BUNGAY :

 JMUNTED AND PUBLISHED BY BRIGHTLY AND tQ,